Overview of XC-20s¶

 This page aims to cover the basics on XC-20s, if you want to learn how to interact with or transfer XC-20s, please refer to the Interact with XC-20s or the Using the X-Tokens Pallet To Send XC-20s guides.

-Types of XC-20s
+Types of XC-20s¶

 There are two types of XC-20s: local and external.

-What are Local XC-20s?
+What are Local XC-20s?¶

 Local XC-20s are all ERC-20s that exist on the EVM, and that can be transferred cross-chain through XCM.
 In order for local XC-20s to be transferred to another parachain, the asset needs to be registered on that chain.
 When transferring local XC-20s, the actual tokens reside in the destination chain's Sovereign account on Moonbeam.
 Local XC-20s must follow the ERC-20 interface outlined in this guide, they cannot be customized ERC-20s.
-More specifically, the function selector of the transfer function must be as described in EIP-20:
+More specifically, the function selector of the transfer

 function transfer(address _to, uint256 _value) public returns (bool success)

-If the function selector of the transfer function deviates from the standard, the cross-chain transfer will fail.
+function deviates from the standard, the cross-chain transfer will fail.

-What are External XC-20s?
+What are External XC-20s?¶

 External XC-20s are native cross-chain assets that are transferred from another parachain or the relay chain to Moonbeam.
 These assets are Substrate assets at their core.
 When transferring external XC-20s, the actual tokens reside in Moonbeam's Sovereign account in each of these chains.
 External XC-20s will all have xc prepended to their names to distinguish them as native cross-chain assets.

-Local XC-20s vs External XC-20s
+Local XC-20s vs External XC-20s¶

 Both types of XC-20s can be easily sent to other parachains in the ecosystem as if they were Substrate assets, through both the Ethereum and Substrate API.
 However, using the Substrate API for XCM transfer will emit EVM logs for local XC-20s, but not for external XC-20s.
 Using the Ethereum API is recommended to provide more visibility into the XCM actions through EVM-based explorers, such as Moonscan.